Things to Do in Oslo

 Video recording and streaming during the tour are prohibited.

-On this free walking tour of contrasts, we'll discover the many faces of Oslo.
-We'll stroll through the bohemian Grünerløkka district, explore the multicultural Grønland, and you'll be amazed by the futuristic architecture of Bjørvika.
+In this free contrast tour, we will discover the many faces of Oslo.
+We will stroll through the bohemian neighborhood of Grünerløkka, explore the multicultural Grønland, and you will be amazed by the futuristic architecture of Bjørvika.

 Itinerary

-At the appointed time we will meet at BLÅ bar, the city's most emblematic jazz and independent music club, to begin our free tour of Oslo's contrasts.
+At the indicated time, we will meet at the BLÅ bar, the city's most iconic jazz and independent music club, to begin our free tour of Oslo's contrasts.

-First, we'll explore the Grünerløkka district, the bohemian heart of the Norwegian capital.
-Once a working-class neighborhood filled with textile factories, it's now Oslo's most alternative district.
-We'll stroll along the banks of the Akerselva River, observing how the old industrial buildings have been transformed into art galleries, vintage shops, and markets.
+First, we will explore the Grünerløkka neighborhood, the bohemian soul of the Norwegian capital.
+It was once a working-class neighborhood full of textile factories, and today it is Oslo's most alternative district.
+We will walk along the banks of the Akerselva River while observing how the old industrial buildings have been transformed into art galleries, vintage shops, and markets.

-Next, we'll venture into Grønland, the multicultural heart of the city, where the landscape will change completely.
-This neighborhood is one of the oldest parts of the city, dating back to when Oslo was called Christiania.
-Today, it's brimming with spice markets, exotic fruits, and international shops that reflect Norway's diverse side.
+Next, we will delve into Grønland, the multicultural heart, where the landscape will change completely.
+This neighborhood is one of the oldest areas of the city, from when Oslo was called Christiania.
+Today it is filled with spice markets, exotic fruits, and international shops that reflect Norway's most diverse side.

-Next, we'll cross the spectacular Akrobaten pedestrian bridge over the train tracks.
-In just a few steps, you'll notice the contrast: we'll go from a humble neighborhood to the city's most expensive and modern district: Bjørvika.
+Then, we will cross the spectacular Akrobaten pedestrian bridge over the train tracks.
+In just a few steps, you will notice the contrast: we will move from a humble neighborhood to the most expensive and modern district of the city: Bjørvika.

-In Bjørvika, we'll admire the famous Barcode project, featuring buildings that resemble barcodes, and the imposing Munch Museum, home to The Scream, one of the most iconic works of expressionist art.
-We'll also stop at the famous Oslo Opera House, whose white marble structure rises from the water like an iceberg.
+In Bjørvika, we will admire the famous Barcode project, which consists of buildings that resemble barcodes, and the imposing MUNCH Museum, home to The Scream, one of the most iconic works of expressionist art.
+We will also stop in front of the famous Oslo Opera House, whose white marble structure emerges from the water like a true iceberg.

-Finally, we will approach Sørenga Bay, where we will say goodbye after a two-hour tour.
+Finally, we will approach the Sørenga bay, where we will say goodbye after two hours of touring.

 Attention Groups!

 The tour is designed for small groups.
-Groups of 7 to 10 adults are asked to make a contribution of 15 euros per person at the start of the tour to ensure the guide receives a fair wage.
+Groups of 7 to 10 adults are asked to contribute 15 euros per person at the beginning of the tour, to ensure the guide receives a fair income for their work.

-Payment is made by card or cash in local currency and in euros.
+Payment can be made by card or cash in local currency and in euros.